There’s a wealth of valuable material out there. And it’s all free.

 Largely, the content of this channel is made up of interviews with established PMs.
 Think of it as short, sharp, video podcasts.

 This channel is woefully undiscovered.
 It has a lot of content with some real gems.
 There’s content here for project managers of all levels of experience.
+And you don’t need to be working on Major Projects.
 Go check it out today.

 Not because these channels are great – they don’t offer much – but because the organizations are important in a plural PM world…